Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

 > This main objective of this documentation is to make understand these concepts in a simple way.**No professional words are used**

 ## Class:
- It's the blueprint of any object where we intiliaze the necessary parameters to construct our object inside the functions
+ It's the blueprint of any object where we intiliaze the necessary parameters to construct our object

+ we intiliaze our needs in functions called ***Methods***

 In python, we determine the class by the following way,